With political policies changing drastically as of late, it appears I have transformed into a political junkie simply to stay informed.

 Justin's political career took root when, in 2007, he ran and was chosen to be the Liberal nomination for the Papineau Quebec riding.
 Justin won the Papineau riding in the 2008 election, promoting him to a seat in Canada's House of Commons as a member of the official opposition party.
 It was the Harper Conservatives who won a minority government that year.
 Trudeau would later go on to win his Papineau seat again in both the 2011 and 2015 elections.

 Justin Trudeau's Determined Perseverance

-Coming from oil rich Alberta, Stephen Harper was not a big fan of Pierre Elliot Trudeau's energy policies and he apparently carried this grudge along to the son.
-Harper almost immediately made it clear that, if it were within his power, he would not be making Justin Trudeau's political life a comfortable one.
+Coming from oil-rich Alberta, Stephen Harper was not a big fan of Pierre Elliot Trudeau's energy policies and he apparently carried this grudge along to the son.
+Harper almost immediately made it clear that, if it were within his power, he would not make Justin Trudeau's political life a comfortable one.

 You can't call Canada's 23rd Prime Minister a couch potato.
 Justin's father was very much a fitness buff and he passed this policy on to his children.
 Justin is physically active and a willing participant in a number of sports.
-This includes boxing, yoga, water sports, skiing, and snowboarding.
+These include boxing, yoga, water sports, skiing, and snowboarding.
 He is also not one to shy away from the dance floor.